 NOMINATE A TOPIC PANEL EXPERT

-You are invited to express your interest in being a topic panel expert or consultant for new synthesis topics.
+You are invited to express your interest in being a topic panel expert.

 Principal Investigator Letters of Interest and Qualifications to Consultant

 The new topic scopes are linked at the bottom of this page.
 We are continuing a nine-month project cycle with a $5,000 bonus for adhering to the agreed-upon schedule.

 - View a sample of our consultant contract.
 (There is a modified version of this for state entities.)

 - The nine-month contract period is based on the following milestones:

 - TRB Notice to Proceed.
 All deliverables are electronic.

 - Stage 1 Deliverable: Detailed Work Plan, Survey Questionnaire, and Report Outline- Due two weeks after Notice to Proceed.

 - Stage 2 Deliveralbe: First Draft Report- Due four months after topic panel approval of work plan, questionnaire, proposed survey respondents, and report outline.